igloo-project/igloo-doc/source/usage/features/configuration.rst

 * **Spring profiles** by user or by Igloo profile during bootstrap phase

 .. warning:: Igloo profile and Spring profiles are not the same thing.
-Igloo profiles are loaded first, and determined Spring profiles during bootstrap phase.
+Igloo profile is loaded first, and Spring profiles are computed from ``igloo.<profile>.spring.profiles.active``.

 Usage